alfaindomart/gpt-easy-navigate/README.md

 - Replace timestamp in bookmark with date - DONE
 - add AI responses in tab - DONE
 - add layou formatting - DONE
+- remember resized resized window after closing - DONE
 - Make it responsive => should move when the window got smaller, like when a devtool is open
+- The menu tab bar should scroll horizontally when the window get smaller
-- add text fragment to bookmark
+- add save by text fragment to bookmark
 - add all media in a chat tab
 - add all code sections in a chat tab
 - add selection-based bookmark utilizing text fragment